TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-aadconnect-sync-synccycleexecutionissues.md

 ## **Recommended Steps**

-The synchronization cycle comprised of three steps i.e. import, export and synchronization.
-Most of time import or export errors lead to synchronization errors.
+The synchronization cycle has three steps - import, export and synchronization.
+Import or export errors can frequently lead to synchronization errors.

 **Synchronization Issues**